cos418atPrinceton/assignments_template/assignment1-1/README.md

   <b>Q1 - Top K words:</b> The task is to find the <tt>K</tt> most common words in a
   given document.
 To exclude common words such as "a" and "the", the user of your program should be able to specify the minimum character threshold for a word.
-Word matching is case insensitive and punctuations should be removed.
+Word matching is case insensitive and punctuation should be removed.
 You can find more details on what qualifies as a word in the comments in the code.
 </p>